pulp/pulp/docs/plugins/plugin-writer/first-plugin.rst

 * apply those changes (add to a repository, remove from a repository, download files if needed)

-Check :ref:`documentation and detailed examples <changeset-docs>` for the :class:`~pulpcore.plugin.changeset.ChangeSet` as well as `the implementation of File plugin importer
+Check :ref:`documentation and detailed examples <changeset-docs>` for the :class:`~pulpcore.plugin.changeset.ChangeSet` as well as `the implementation of File plugin remote
 <https://github.com/pulp/pulp_file/blob/master/pulp_file/app/models.py>`_ which uses it.

 .. _define-publisher: